kuzudb/kuzu-blog/src/content/post/2024-01-24-transforming-your-data-to-graphs-1.md

 ### Verify schema

-In the Kùzu explorer window on the browser, click on the `Schema` tab on the top right.
+In the Kuzu explorer window on the browser, click on the `Schema` tab on the top right.

 ![](/img/2024-01-24-transforming-your-data-1/kuzu_schema_viz.png)